username-changed/username-changed/README.md

 - 👋 Hi, I’m Justin.
 - 👀 I’m interested in Cydia.
 - 🌱 I’m currently learning how to play the guitar.
-- 💞️ I’m reposting memes & stuff on Twitter.
+- 💞️ I’m reposting stuff on Twitter.
 - 📫 How to reach me: [@mirrordev](https://www.linktr.ee/jvestman)
 - ⚡ Fun fact: I'm schizophrenic.